qooxdoo/qooxdoo/docs/desktop/gui/interaction.md

 Qooxdoo abstracts mouse and touch events in pointer events.
 This is the preferred way to react to user input from either a mouse or a touch device.
-Check out the specified manual page about pointer events pointer.md#pointer_events for more details on that topic.
+Check out the specified manual page about [pointer events](../../core/pointer.md#pointer-events) for more details on that topic.
 Mouse and touch events are also supported and can be used.

 ## Mouse Events